Your Most Senior Leaders Still Need Support: Experience Doesn’t Replace Context

 Adaptive Leadership in Practice

 Traditional leadership models often present clear categories—directing, coaching, supporting, and delegating.
-At Hocking Leadership, we believe leadership is less about fitting into boxes and more about movement along a spectrum.
+At Hocking Leadership, we believe leadership is less about fitting into boxes and more about meeting the moment you’re in.

 • You start by providing structure and direction when the person or project is new.